rehypejs/rehype-github/readme.md

   that GitHub does there
 * Investigate task lists
 * Investigate port of treelights
-* Investigate linking to labels, issues, pulls, files, lines in files,
+* Investigate linking to labels, issues, pulls, files, lines in files

 ## Examples